sbmlteam/sbmlteam.github.io/site/content/software/sbml-test-suite/docs/basics-running-test/_index.md

 ### If the type of test is `FluxBalanceSteadyState`

-1. Examine `NNNNN-settings.txt` to determine the variables to be sampled/plotted.
+1. Examine the file `NNNNN-settings.txt` to determine the variables to be sampled/plotted.
 (The format of this file is described on a separate page.)
-2. Instruct the software you are testing to read the SBML model definition file for this case (i.e., specifically, the file `NNNNN-sbml-l3v1.xml` &mdash; all flux balance tests are SBML Level 3, because the test requires the use of the SBML Level&nbsp;3 Flux Balance Constraints package).
+2. Instruct the software you are testing to read the SBML model definition file for this case, which in this case will be the file `NNNNN-sbml-l3v1.xml` &mdash; all flux balance tests are SBML Level 3, because the test requires the use of the SBML Level&nbsp;3 Flux Balance Constraints (FBC) package.
-3. Instruct the software to run a simulation of the model to steady state, following the restrictions given by the Flux Balance Constraints package components in the model, and save the final values of the requested variables to a file whose name contains the case number (e.g., `myresultsNNNNN.csv` or even just `NNNNN.csv`).
+3. Instruct the software to run a simulation of the model to steady state, following the restrictions given by the FBC package components in the model, and save the final values of the requested variables to a file whose name contains the case number (e.g., `myresultsNNNNN.csv` or even just `NNNNN.csv`).
 4. (If necessary) Convert the output to comma-separated value format.
 5. Use the SBML Test Suite to compare the output to the expected results, and use that to assess the implications.